 Do you like to learn things on your own, on your own time?
 Or perhaps you want to ask for help, but no one is available?
-Our comprehensive list of online resources should keep you busy for a while.

-- Quizlet: Create and print vocabulary flashcards with pictures
+- Quizlet: Create and print vocabulary flashcards with pictures.

 - Breaking News English: Vocabulary exercises based on current business news articles

 - Business English Pod: A range of audio/video business vocabulary lessons